aurelienmart/MagicMirror2/modules/monthly/README.md

 },
 ```

 Localization is provided by moment.js and controlled by the master language of MagicMirror.
-Please file any errors with localizations as bugs with the moment.js team - https://github.com/moment/moment/